Cat-Lips/GodotSharp.SourceGenerators/README.md

     * Provides static access to TscnFilePath
   * [NEW] IInstantiable interface for use with generics (GD4 only)
     * Provides static Instantiate method
+  * [NEW] Custom default scope for uniquely named node properties
+    * Specific properties can be overridden with a partial property (GD4 only)
 * [NEW] `ResourceTree` class attribute (GD4 only):
   * Provides strongly typed access to the resource hierarchy
 * [NEW] `Singleton` class attribute (GD4 only):